Mega Digital Logo

 Take a look at the example below.
 You can definitely tell byte is promoting their teeth straightening solution by looking at the ad copy.
 It highlights several key attributes and uses a vivid, high-quality image to display the product.
 All of this is good, but their headline “Come take confidence for a test drive” falls short as it doesn’t align with the ad’s content.
 The ad doesn’t discuss enhancing your confidence through a beautiful smile.
 The headline also suggests a trial with the phrase “test drive,” but the ad doesn’t mention a trial period, leading to potential confusion.

-Craft headline that does not align with other ad elements
+Craft a headline that doesnt align with other ad elements

 >>> Read more: 18 Outstanding Facebook Ad Examples (and Why It Worked)